 Citizenship and immigration status

 An employer with four or more employees generally may not discriminate against you because of your citizenship or immigration status.
-U.S. citizens, U.S. nationals, asylees, refugees, and recent lawful permanent residents are protected from citizenship status discrimination in hiring, firing, and recruitment or referral for a fee.
-Call the Immigrant and Employee Rights Section (IER) of the U.S. Department of Justice if you have questions about whether you are protected from this type of discrimination.
+U.S. citizens, U.S. nationals, asylees, refugees, and recent lawful permanent residents are protected from citizenship status discrimination in hiring, firing, and recruitment-or referral-for-a-fee.
+Contact the Immigrant and Employee Rights Section (IER) of the U.S. Department of Justice if you have questions about whether you are protected from this type of discrimination.

 An employer may have to limit its hiring based on citizenship status when a law, regulation, executive order, or government contract requires the employer to only hire workers with certain citizenship statuses.

-Employers cannot retaliate against or intimidate workers who raise concerns about discrimination under the anti-discrimination law that IER enforces.
+Employers cannot retaliate against or intimidate workers who raise concerns about discrimination based on citizenship or immigration status.
 If an employer discriminates against you in one of these ways, you may be hired, rehired, allowed to keep working, or get paid for time when you should have been allowed to work.

 Examples of discrimination